 Use loam, with one-third cow manure, or compost, plus sand and charcoal, to keep the mixture porous.
 Water sparingly until growth begins.

 The bulbs of amazon lilies can be forced into bloom two or three times a year, if water is withheld until the leaves start to wilt.

 Then water and allow to dry for a month.
 Thereafter, water regularly and feed about every two weeks until the flowers open.
 Discontinue feeding until new leaves appear.

 Reader Mary Keeley Shares Her Eucharis Lily Experience

-I ordered the bulbs of this “lily” online.
+I ordered the bulbs of amazon lilies online.
 Mine have blossomed twice and I am hoping that they will favor me again next April although last year seemed to be their year for multiplying and I divided them into six pots.